raspberrypilearning/parents-guide/physical.md

 ## What you will need

-To get started with Physical Computing, you'll need to buy a few things, such as electronic components.
-The following things are really useful.
+To get started with physical computing, you'll need to get hold of a few things, such as electronic components.
+The following are really useful:

 - A breadboard
 - Jumper leads